 - Hala Festival: The Hala Festival in February is a celebration of springtime, with the parched desert land alive with lush greenery and vibrantly colored flowers.
 Migratory birds arrive by the million, and cultural events, street parades, and carnivals are held throughout the month.
 Shops and stores hold their annual sales, drawing visitors from Arab countries and beyond.

-- Kuwait Jazz Festival: The Kuwait Jazz Festival (also known as the Gulf Jazz Fetival) is held during the spring season at Radisson SAS Hotel, every year.
-It features various styles of jazz performed by internationally renowned jazz artists, and also involves participation of local Kuwaiti musicians.
+- Kuwait Jazz Festival: The Kuwait Jazz Festival (also known as the Gulf Jazz Festival) is held during the spring season at Radisson SAS Hotel, every year.
+It features various styles of jazz performed by internationally renowned jazz artists and also involves the participation of local Kuwaiti musicians.
 The Jazz festival is the only annual regional music festival of its kind.

 HOW TO REACH AND TRAVEL THROUGH KUWAIT